maangulo12/starter-kit/README.md

 ## Setting up the Database
 In this project, we use a script called **manage.py** to automate the process of setting up the database.
-This script can be used to automatically create the tables in the database from the python models.
+This script is used to automatically create the tables in the database from the Python models.
 Here is how to use it:

 #### Creating the tables from the models
-After implementing all the models, use this command to create the tables in the database.
+After implementing all the Python models, use this command to create the tables in the database.
 Make sure you are inside the vagrant folder in the virtual machine.
 >
 ```bash